Summary

 Speculate to accumulate

-While a hedgehog may not eat 830 slug pellets in one sitting, or even over the course of one night, some authors have suggested that toxic accumulation could be a problem.
-When an animal or plant takes in certain chemicals, particularly fat-soluble ones, over time they can build-up within the tissues if the chemicals cannot be excreted or broken down as fast as they’re taken in – this process is called bioaccumulation.
+While a hedgehog may not have eaten 830 metaldehyde-containing slug pellets in one sitting, or even over the course of one night, some authors suggested that toxic accumulation could've be a problem.
+When an animal or plant takes in certain chemicals, particularly fat-soluble ones, over time they can build-up within the tissues if the chemicals cannot be excreted or broken down as fast as they're taken in -- this process is called bioaccumulation.
+This can be the case even for iron, long-term excessive consumption of which can result in deposition in the liver where it can cause tissue damage.

-So, for example, although a single hedgehog may never come close to consuming the 5,000 slugs required to get the full LD50 in one night, it may eat an average of 10 poisoned slugs per night over two years, which could lead to the accumulation of 7,300 slugs-worth of ‘meta’; more than enough to reach the LD50.
-Obviously, this is a very simple scenario that doesn’t consider that hedgehogs, or slugs, may breakdown ‘meta’ into harmless or less harmful components, or that hedgehogs may not absorb all the ‘meta’ present in a dead slug; but it’s an example of what we mean by bioaccumulation.
+So, although a single hedgehog may never have come close to consuming, say, the 5,000 slugs required to get the full LD50 in one night, it might've eaten an average of 10 poisoned slugs per night over two years, which could lead to the accumulation of 7,300 slugs-worth of meta; more than enough to reach the LD50.
+Obviously, this is a very simple scenario that doesn't consider that hedgehogs, or slugs, may breakdown metaldehyde into harmless (or less harmful) components, or that hedgehogs may not absorb all the meta present in a dead slug; but it's an example of what we mean by bioaccumulation.

-Despite concerns, there is currently no evidence to suggest that metaldehyde bioaccumulates in the environment.
-Indeed, in his review of metaldehyde, Markus Bieri pointed out that it’s broken down to form ethanal, and subsequently water and carbon dioxide.
-In terms of bioaccumulation, it seems that methiocarb is considerably more problematic, though.
-In her fascinating review of the impacts of molluscicides on hedgehogs, produced in collaboration with The Mammal Trust and Royal Holloway University, Jo Brunner wrote:
+Despite concerns, there remains no evidence to suggest that metaldehyde bioaccumulates in the environment and, as Markus Bieri pointed out in his review, it's broken down into ethanal and, subsequently, water and carbon dioxide.
+Indeed, in terms of environmental persistence, it seems that methiocarb is more problematic and, in her fascinating review of the impacts of molluscicides on hedgehogs produced in collaboration with The Mammal Trust and Royal Holloway University, Jo Brunner wrote:

 "Irrespective of the accuracy of the LD50 values, it remains that toxic residues [of methiocarb] are found in slugs and worms which can be passed on to the foraging hedgehog."

-Furthermore, it has been suggested that if hedgehogs are put off eating slugs by the mucus they produce, poisoned slugs may be more attractive because they reduce their mucus secretion.
-In an interesting series of experiments by Jacqueline Mair and Gordon Port at the University of Newcastle upon Tyne assessed the effect of mucus production on the ability of two species of beetle to tackle slugs and, writing in the journal Biocontrol Science and Technology during 2002, they conclude:
+It had also been suggested that if hedgehogs are put off eating slugs by the mucus they produce, slugs poisoned with meta may be more attractive because they have reduced mucus secretion owing to being dehydrated.
+I know of no studies assessing this in hedgehogs, but an interesting series of experiments by Jacqueline Mair and Gordon Port at the University of Newcastle upon Tyne studied the effect of mucus production on the ability of two species of beetle to tackle slugs.
+Writing in the journal Biocontrol Science and Technology during 2002, they concluded:

 "Results indicate that these generalist beetle species are unable to overcome the defence mucus production of healthy slugs.
 Slugs sub-lethally poisoned by molluscicides may be a more suitable prey item due to a reduction in defence mucus production."